teburd/hottub/README.md

 Hot Tub
 =======

-Hot Tub is a permanent erlang worker pool.
+HotTub is a permanent erlang worker pool.

 Goals
 -----